How to Lead Through a Crisis

 Avoid negative people, negative thoughts, and negative talk.
 Constantly think positive thoughts and tell yourself that you can do it.

 Take 5-minute private breaks.
 Practice relaxation techniques, such as meditation and deep breathing.
 Don’t neglect spiritual exercises and activities as they fit your individual beliefs.

 Keep meetings short or “on the hoof,” where everyone stands.
 Be more assertive.
 Say “no” more often.
 Be more conscious about managing your time and priorities.
 Concentrate on only major issues.
 Skip secondary tasks.

 Finally, Klann advises leaders in times of crisis to remember the big picture.
 “Concentrate on the greater vision you have of yourself, both personally and professionally.
 Think about where you will be and what you will be doing a year from now,” he says.
 “Stop and realize that you are alive and that much good will come out of the crisis.”

-By paying attention to your own emotions, needs, and behaviors, you will be better prepared to handle the human dimensions involved with leading through a crisis.
-As a result, you will be more capable of containing the crisis, regaining control, minimizing damage, and effectively preventing, defusing, and reducing the duration of an extremely difficult leadership situation.
+By paying attention to your own emotions, needs, and behaviors, you’ll be better prepared to handle the human dimensions involved with leading through a crisis.
+As a result, you’ll be more capable of containing the crisis, regaining control, minimizing damage, and effectively preventing, defusing, and reducing the duration of an extremely difficult leadership situation.